Ezidi Mirza: Early life

 He wandered on the streets alone while covered in blood, until a trader recognized him, asked him what had happened and took him back to Bashiqa.
 The news of this tragedy quickly spread, which angered the community.
-Ezidi Mirza was sheltered by the religious clergy, who gave him training in religious knowledge and taught him how to read and write.
+Ezidi Mirza was sheltered by the religious clergy, who gave him training in religious knowledge and taught him to read and write.

 Once Mirza grew up, he got married and became a religious teacher himself.
-He also began to show interest in military strategies and tactics.
+He also began to show interest in military strategies and tactics from a young age.
 The constant raids by the Muslims on the Ezidis and his tragic childhood had convinced Mirza that military expertise was essential.

 First military achievements and rise to power

-Around fifteen years after the Muslim raid on Bashiqa and Bahzani, in which Mirza had lost his family, the settlement was attacked again by Sunni Kurdish and Arab tribes.
+Approximately 15 years after the Muslim raid on Bashiqa and Bahzani, in which Mirza lost his family, the settlement was attacked again by raiders from Sunni Kurdish and Arab tribes.
 Despite being outnumbered, Ezidi Mîrza was still successful in gathering up fighters, organizing a counter-attack and cornering the raiders, resulting in a devastating defeat for the raiders.
 News of Mirza's victory spread like wildfire in the region and was celebrated by Yezidis.
-The 20 year old Mirza became a heroic figure in the community and proved himself a capable leader.
+The 20 year old Mirza gained fame as a heroic figure in the community, became known for his bravery and horsemanship, and proved himself a capable leader.
 Ottoman sources report that Mirza later commanded around 3,000 trained Yezidi fighters.

-At the age of 25, Mirza was appointed head of Bashiqa-Bahzani community.
-He had intimate and cordial contacts with the Yezidi Mir, Zaynal Javkhali.
+At the age of 25, Mirza was appointed as the head of Bashiqa-Bahzani community.
+He had intimate and cordial contacts with the Yezidi Mir, Zeynal Begê Çavbixalî.
 When the Ottoman-Safavid war broke out, the Yezidis ended up in the middle of two fronts.
 Ezidi Mirza, who had now become the commander in chief of all Yezidis, was aware that the Yezidis could only survive this war by siding with only one of the two sides.
 Since the invasion, the Safavids had launched attacks on his Yezidi brethren further east, in addition, the Ottomans were stationed in the immediate vicinity of the Yezidi centre near Mosul, therefore, Ezidi Mirza chose to fight on the Ottomans' side.
 According to the reports of Mustafa Naima, Ezidi Mirza was personally received and recognized by Sultan Murad IV as the commander-in-chief of the Yezidi fighters.
 In the report, Ezidi Mirza is heroized for his service during the Battle of Baghdad between the Safavids and Ottomans in 1638.
-The secular head of the Yezidis, Mir Zeynal Javkhali, was also involved in the battle together with six other eminent Yezidi chieftains who joined Ezidi Mirza and Mir Javkhali.
+The Mîr of the Yezidis at the time, Mîr Zeynal Begê Çavbixalî, was also involved in the battle together with six other eminent Yezidi chieftains, Temo Babikî, Pîrikê Xoşabî, Qerece Rexacî, Qere Babikî, Xizikî Dumilî, Şêx Dirî and Şêx Babikê Kuremîş, who joined Ezidi Mirza.